great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_databricks.md

 The information provided here is intended to get you started quickly.
 To validate files stored in the DBFS, select the **File** tab.
 If you have an existing Spark DataFrame loaded, select one of the **DataFrame** tabs.
 See the specific integration guides if you're using a different file store, such as Amazon S3, Google Cloud Storage (GCS), or Microsoft Azure Blob Storage (ABS).

-The full code used in the following examples is available on GitHub:
+The complete code used in the following examples is available on GitHub:

 - [databricks_deployment_patterns_file_python_configs.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_file_python_configs.py)